Cryptonaut77/poker-ledger-backend/README.md

   - Calculates actual cash to pay after credit settlement
   - Creates separate transactions for credit settlement and cash payment
   - Credit balance tracked per player and updates automatically
-- **Unpaid credit tracking**: When players cash out for less than they owe
+- **Unpaid credit tracking**: When players buy in on credit or cash out on IOU
   - Visual "UNPAID" badge on credit transactions that haven't been paid
   - Outstanding credit balance shown per player (only unpaid amounts)
   - "Mark as Paid" button to track when players pay back what they owe
   - "Mark as Unpaid" button to toggle payment status if needed
+  - When credit buy-in is marked as paid, cash goes into the till
   - Net balance calculation reflects actual money owed
-- Track cashouts
 - Voice-to-text support with automatic duplicate prevention
 - View complete transaction history
 - Edit or delete transactions with intuitive modal interface